Workflow Panels

 The workflowPageState

-determines the state of a step in the workflow.
-A step can have an Active (displayed and clickable), Inactive (displayed and not clickable) or Hidden (not displayed) state.
+determines the actionable state of a step in the workflow.
+In this context, a step can have an Active (displayed and clickable), Inactive (displayed and not clickable) or Hidden (not displayed) state.
 This state is used to control the flow of actions in the workflow.
 Some steps can be made accessible only when certain conditions are met.
 For example, in a sequential workflow the next step should be accessible only when the current step is considered done.

 The pageDataState